anil-bomma/jenkins-deploy-vue/README.md

 # Jenkins Deploy Vue
-This projrct help in understanding to deploy any frontend application to deploy using Jenkins
+This project help in understanding to deploy any frontend application to deploy using Jenkins

+## How to install docker on mac
+- install homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+- install docker using brew `brew install --cask docker`
+- once you install try to check the version using `docker version`